 For immediate release

-The Hammerhead Chronicles (ISBN 978-1-940771-77-9) is a 6 inch by 9 inch perfect-bound paperback.
-Wholesalers can purchase copies from Ingram; individuals can purchase copies from their favorite independent bookstore and other major retailers.
+The fourth edition of The Basics of American Government (978-1-940771-90-8) is a 6×9-inch perfect-bound paperback.
+Wholesalers can purchase copies from Ingram; individuals can order physical copies from their favorite bookstore or other major retailers.
+Free digital copies are available on the UNG Press website.